 Catheter-Associated Urinary Tract Infections (CAUTI)

-The urinary tract infection caused by catheter use is the most common nosocomial infection.
-There was a steady increase in the CAUTI rates in 2020 compared to 2019.
+Urinary tract infection caused by catheter use is the most common nosocomial infection.
+There was a steady increase in CAUTI rates in 2020 compared to 2019.
 Catheters may be required for patients who have had surgery and cannot move, those who have no bladder control, and invalid patients.
 A catheter tube will be inserted into the bladder and pushed through the urinary tract to drain the urine into a catheter bag.
-The urethra, bladders, kidneys, and ureters can all be affected by a urinary tract infection.
+The urethra, bladder, kidneys, and ureters can all be affected by a urinary tract infection.

 Infections arise when microorganisms from the catheter enter the urinary tract.
 Some of the causes of CAUTI include improper catheter bag cleaning, failure to empty the catheter bag on time, and urine from the bag reversing into the bladder.
 UTIs are more common in bedridden people who have been using catheters for a long time.
 The pathogens causing CAUTI are Escherichia coli, Candida several species (spp), Enterococcus spp, Pseudomonas aeruginosa, Klebsiella pneumoniae, and Enterobacter spp.